skarger/compiler/README.md

 ```

+### Parser
-### Parser - construct a parse tree for a subset of the C language and print it.
+Construct a parse tree for a subset of the C language and print it.
 ```
 # Build:
 make parser-main